-Regardless of whether [Voltage Range] or [\ Reference] is used, the values must be reasonable and must represent the actual conditions of IBIS model extraction.
-The typ, min and max values of the chosen voltages should normally follow the relationship:
+Regardless of whether [Voltage Range] or [ Reference] is used, the values must be reasona must represent the actual conditions of IBIS model extraction.
+The typ, min and max values chosen voltages should normally follow the relationship:

-The min and max voltages must fall within the maximum operating conditions specified by the data sheet, but are not required to span the full range.
-Model users will be looking for min and max voltages that will reflect the range of supply voltages for their design, which will usually not stray more than 10% from the nominal voltage.
-If a buffer can be operated at more than one nominal voltage, a separate [Model] should be created for each nominal voltage, with reasonable min and max values for each typ voltage.
-In this case [Model Selector] would be used to allow the user to choose the nominal voltage used for the application.
+The min and max voltages must fall within the maximum operating conditions specified by sheet, but are not required to span the full range.
+Model users will be looking for min and m voltages that will reflect the range of supply voltages for their design, which will usually no more than 10% from the nominal voltage.
+If a buffer can be operated at more than one nomi voltage, a separate [Model] should be created for each nominal voltage, with reasonable mir max values for each typ voltage.
+In this case [Model Selector] would be used to allow the us choose the nominal voltage used for the application.

 There should be consistency among models of the same nominal voltage.
-For example, all 2.5V buffer models used for one [Component] would be expected to have the same min values and the same max values.
+For example, all 2 buffer models used for one [Component] would be expected to have the same min values an same max values.
 Departures from this must be documented.